spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/handling-uploads-with-blade.md

 In the controller handling the form submission you should validate the temporary upload and transfer it to an Eloquent model.
 You can read more on that [on this page](/docs/laravel-medialibrary/v9/handling-uploads-with-media-library-pro/processing-uploads-on-the-server).

+## Are you a visual learner?

+In this video you'll see a demo of the attachment component.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/9TwzBSTEKjo" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Want to see more videos like this?
+Check out our [free video course on how to use Laravel Media Library](https://spatie.be/videos/discovering-laravel-media-library).

 ## Handling multiple uploads

 Here's an example of how you can allow multiple uploads